PROGRAM

 • Making temporary repairs

-• Providing gallon of gasoline (we do not provide diesel)
+• Providing a gallon of gasoline (diesel is not available)

-1. Do you tow all types of vehicles?
+1. Does FSP tow all types of vehicles?

-1. If there is traffic congestion, how can a Freeway Service Patrol tow truck get to my vehicle in a timely manner?
+1. If there is traffic congestion, how will Freeway Service Patrol get to my vehicle in a timely manner?

-The tow trucks will be patrolling the freeway, so they will already be on the road and searching for stalled vehicles to help.
-In addition, all Freeway Service Patrol vehicles will be monitored by a global positioning system (GPS) to gauge where they are and how they can be utilized.
+Motorists should call (808) 841-HELP(4357) and know that Freeway Service Patrol trucks are already patrolling the freeway, so they will already be on the road and searching for stalled vehicles to help.
+In addition, all Freeway Service Patrol vehicles are monitored by a global positioning system (GPS) to monitor where they are located and how they can best be utilized or dispatched to motorists who need assistance.

 How does the GPS System Work?